 Personal products and medicines

-Hiking Towels-Small to medium-sized hiking towels are useful to wash and dry quickly afterwards.
+Hiking Towels-Small to medium-sized hiking towels is useful to wash and dry quickly afterward.
 "Discovery" or "life jackets" provide good, quick-drying hiking towels.

 Camera/Camcorder-can't explain how dramatic the views of Nepal and the Himalayas are.
 You will want to shoot your high-definition hiking story, so if you don't have a decent camera right now, it's time to invest.
 Here are some recommended DSLR cameras.
 Remember, you want to make sure that your camera is light, but still able to capture high-quality images.
 As far as the camera is concerned, we are GoPro fans.